Updated March 18, 2021

-AWS and Google Cloud Platform also provide web-based consoles.
+AWS and Google Cloud both provide web-based consoles.
 Each console allows users to create, manage, and monitor their resources.
-The console for Google Cloud Platform is located at https://console.cloud.google.com/.
+The console for Google Cloud is located at https://console.cloud.google.com/.

 At a high level, cloud platforms begin by providing a set of baseline services: compute, storage, networking, and database services.
-AWS's baseline services include:
+AWS baseline services include:

 - Compute: Amazon Elastic Compute Cloud (EC2)

 - Storage: Amazon Simple Storage Service (S3) and Amazon Elastic Block Store (EBS)

 - Databases: Amazon Relational Database Service (RDS) and Amazon DynamoDB

 Google Cloud baseline services include:

 - Compute: Google Compute Engine and Google App Engine